exaltedmt/Reversi-publc/README.md

 1.)
 Instead of using two colored disks, this game will make use of X and O. Player 1 will be assigned to X and Player 2 will be assigned to O.
 2.)
 Player 1 will go first and will type in coordinates (horizontal first then vertical) 3.)
-The game will repeat with the opponent making it’s move and going back to Player 1.
+The game will repeat with the opponent making itâ€™s move and going back to Player 1.
 4.)
 The game will end when the board is filled or no moves can be made.

 INTELLIGENT PLAYER: